-Reason Emissions value (%) Direction of change Comment Change in physical operating conditions 0.4 Increase DEXUS manages a portfolio of properties that include Office and Retail asset types.
+Reason Emissions value (%) Direction of change Please explain and include calculation Change in physical operating conditions 1.9 Increase Dexus manages a portfolio of properties that include Office and Retail asset types.
 These premises provide occupants with a comfortable, air conditioned environment by heating and cooling as required according to thermal needs.
 These needs are due in part to external ambient air temperatures.
 Cooling is required when the outdoor temperatures rise about the target interior temperature and likewise heating is required when outdoor temperatures drop.
 Mechanical HVAC systems consume energy and create emissions when operating to provide conditioned air to occupants.
 Daily electricity and natural gas use is determined in part by ongoing variations in climate conditions.
-During the FY15 reporting period Australia and New Zealand experienced greater fluctuations in temperatures when measured against FY14.
+During the FY16 reporting period Australia experienced greater fluctuations in temperatures when measured against FY15.
 This has been determined by examining temperature data across each region and calculating the overall heating and cooling requirements in the form of heating and cooling degree days.
-Some key variations include - Sydney saw increases in cooling requirements of 3% while Melbourne and Brisbane saw reductions in cooling requirements of 16% and 4% respectively.
+Some key variations include - Sydney and Brisbane saw increases in cooling requirements.
 These changes result in increases or decreases in energy use associated with building air conditioning.
-Nearly all properties saw an increase in heating needs with HDDs increasing by 25% to 98% in Melbourne with Sydney and Brisbane similarly affected.
-This resulted in significant increases in energy use for heating and associated greenhouse gas emissions.
-At a portfolio level the net increase in heating and cooling requirements accounting for an increase of approximately 519 t.
-CO2-e or 0.40% in greenhouse gas emissions.
-The 0.40% increase is equal to 519 tCO2-e / 129,634 t.
-CO2-e where 519 is the net change in emissions resulting from changes in ambient temperatures and 129,634 t.CO2-e is the total Scope 1 and 2 emissions reported by DEXUS in FY14.
+Nearly all properties saw an increase in heating needs with HDDs increase in heating requirements.
+This resulted in increases in energy use for heating and associated greenhouse gas emissions.
+At a portfolio level the net increase in heating and associated greenhouse gas emissions.
+The 1.9% increase is equal to 2,789 tCO2-e / 148,646 t.CO2-e where 2,789 is the net change in emissions resulting from changes in ambient temperatures and 148,646 t.CO2-e is the total Scope 1 and 2 emissions reported by Dexus in FY15.
 Unidentified Other